gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

 ### Step 2: Enable the Skill

 1. Open the Alexa app on your phone
-2. Search for "Notion Assistant"
+2. Search for "Notion Data"
 3. Click "Enable" or "Link Account"
 4. You'll be redirected to the web login page